conseg/speedychain/README.md

 - auto-generate the keys (for test purpouses only)
 - instrumentalize code and parametrize its time collect
 - change the info genesis block hash to point to the block header hash

+The key folder is just a bunch of random public and private keys created for tests purpose.

 Video tutorial setting up CORE emulator infrastructure: https://www.youtube.com/watch?v=xCGu3r73xl4